Penetrating abdominal trauma with knife in-situ

 - vascular interruption

-Ninety-seven percent of patients with penetrating trauma to the posterior abdomen were caused by stab wounds in a recent study1.
+97% of patients with penetrating trauma to the posterior abdomen were caused by stab wounds in a recent study 1.

-Penetrating trauma to the posterior abdomen is usually managed non-operatively, unless clinical examination dictates otherwise2.
-Clinical signs which may suggest operative management include tenderness not localised to area of injury, as well as absent bowel sounds.
+Penetrating trauma to the posterior abdomen is usually managed non-operatively unless clinical examination dictates otherwise 2.
+Clinical signs which may suggest operative management include tenderness not localized to the area of injury, as well as absent bowel sounds.
 In this particular case, laparotomy was indicated due to the knife still being in situ.